Snow Melt - Electrically Heated Sidewalks or Walkways - WE HELP YOU. Service or Costs:

 The in-ground sensor is encased within a rugged enclosure and is intended to be embedded within the surface being heated, usually concrete or asphalt.
 The moisture sensor is supplied with a protective field cover to simplify asphalt or concrete installations, and comes with 30' of wire for connection back to the heater sensor control unit.
 The sensor has an integral 1/2" NPT conduit connection.
 The moisture sensor connection wire may be extended up to 500' with an appropriately rated 18-20AWG 4 wire shielded cable.

-Electric snow melt for concrete sidewalks, handicap ramps, walkway and driveway - Delaware County, Main Line and Philadelphia, PA.
+Electric snow melt for concrete sidewalks, handicap ramps, walkway and driveway - for New Jersey Shore Points, Main and Philadelphia, PA.

 The low voltage moisture sensor senses falling or drifting snow by melting it on the "grid" area of the sensor and then detecting the presence of moisture by measuring an electrical signal between the grid bars.
 The moisture sensor also measures the temperature of the surface.
 This "dual sensing" technique allows the heater sensor to control the heating equipment (mats, cables, etc.) in the optimum manner possible.
 This assures minimum energy costs while still providing reliable surface snow detection.